two-tauers/k3s-alpine/README.md

     ```bash
     ssh sauron sudo cat /etc/rancher/k3s/k3s.yaml | yq e '.clusters.0.cluster.server="https://192.168.0.100:6443" | .clusters.0.name="two-tauers" | .contexts.0.context.cluster="two-tauers" | .contexts.0.context.user="tt" | .contexts.0.name="two-tauers" | .users.0.name="tt" | .current-context="two-tauers"' > ~/.kube/contexts/two-tauers.yaml
     ```

+## Repo structure

+- `.github/`: Github Actions workflows.
+- `boot/`: boot config files, including config to enable cgroups and fan control in a raspberry pi.
+- `config/`: config used by the build and install scripts to flash the media, as well as by the startup script.
+- `overlay`: contents of the Alpine overlay file.
+    - `overlay/local.d/node.start` is the startup script that runs on every start of the OS.
+It uses a config file above.
+- `scripts/`: helper scripts for flashing the media.
+- `Makefile`: shortcuts for downloading alpine and k3s, as well building the overlay and installing the OS onto the media.
+- `settings.yaml`: Paths to alpine and k3s downloads, used by the Makefile.